Common risk factors for laminitis

 Know what’s in your horse’s feed.
 You can find feeds with “sugars” as low as 4%.
 Many senior feeds, unfortunately, contain “sugars” as high as 20% or more.

 - Weight.
 The obese horse is more likely to develop laminitis, among other things.
 Exercise levels may also play a part in your horse’s laminitis risk profile.
 It’s very easy for your Veterinarian to guide you through how to determine your horse’s body score.
 It’s also super easy for you to tape your horse frequently to determine is weight – this will help you in tracking trends over time.

-There are also a few other factors that can happen to any horse, at any time.
+Other laminitis risk factors can happen to any horse, at any time.

-- Supporting limb laminitis occurs when a horse’s injured leg is too painful to bear weight, so his other leg bears more than it’s fair share and develops laminitis.
-The race horse Barbara is a famous example of this.
+- Supporting limb laminitis occurs when a horse’s injured leg is too painful to bear weight, so his other leg bears more than its fair share and develops laminitis.
+The racehorse Barbaro is a famous example of this.

 - Road founder, aka concussive laminitis, happens when the footing is hard and unforgiving and your horse experiences repeated concussions on his hooves.
 This is case in point of why icing your horse’s legs and hooves after exercise on any questionable footing is a good idea.

-Running around on ground like this is not such a super-duper idea.
+Running around on hard ground like this is not such a super-duper idea.

-- The dreaded loose horse that gorges on grain.
-Laminitis here occurs due to the violent overload of sugars in your horse’s system that trigger dangerous amounts of endotoxins, a by product of digestion, which cause laminitis.
+- The dreaded loose horse that gorges on grain or gorges on hay, and yes, that’s a thing.
+Laminitis here occurs due to the violent overload of sugars in your horse’s system that triggers dangerous amounts of endotoxins, a by-product of digestion, which causes laminitis.